Craton: Formation

 The process by which cratons were formed is called cratonization.
 Much about this process remains uncertain, with very little consensus in the scientific community.
 However, the first cratonic landmasses likely formed during the Archean eon.
 This is indicated by the age of diamonds, which originate in the roots of cratons and are almost always over 2 billion years and often over 3 billion years in age.
 Rock of the Archean age makes up only 7% of the world's current cratons; even allowing for erosion and destruction of past formations, this suggests that only 5 to 40 per cent of the present continental crust formed during the Archean.
+The Archeon eon makes approximately around 3% of the Earth's current surface, but all continents on earth contain crust from it.
 Cratonization likely was completed during the Proterozoic.
 Subsequent growth of continents was by accretion at continental margins.